AI Literacy

 -

-Exactly as title suggests, also discusses real world uses, future prospects, and concerns
+Exactly as title suggests, this guide starts at the beginning and also discusses real world uses, future prospects, and concerns

 -